karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 ![blender-rudder12](../../images/blender-rudder12.png)
 {: .pull-right}

 The chosen modifier _type_ shows up as a window with options below the drop down menu.
 In that small window there is one item for _Object_ (showing a small orange cube and an eye-dropper).
-Click on the cube, and a drop down list appears showing your alternatives.
+Click on the cube, and a drop down list appears (the eye-dropper disappears) showing your alternatives.
 It should only contain one item, namely your _Lattice_ as shown to the right.
 Select it.

 ## Lattice object modifier